 Does the Border Malamute Terrier sound like the dog for you?
 Well, continue reading throughout this guide to find out more.

-I will details the costs, traits, life expectancy and more, in order for you to decide whether or not this particular canine, is one you’re ready to take home.
+I will detail the costs, traits, life expectancy and more, for you to decide whether or not this particular canine, is one you’re ready to take home.

 Dog ownership can be stressful, and it can be incredibly hard to choose, so let this guide make the process a little bit easier.